Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/caydens-tankard-tv.md

 - **Frequency**: once per day

-**Effect** You enhance yourself with a shard of Cayden's divine fortune and cast [indestructibility](compendium/spells/indestructibility-apg.md) APG.
+**Effect** You enhance yourself with a shard of Cayden's divine fortune and cast [indestructibility](compendium/spells/indestructibility-apg.md).

 Destruction If a lawful evil creature carries Cayden's Tankard into the Starstone Cathedral, drinks from it, and returns outside with it, the tankard shatters.
 ```